joe32140/Event-Extraction/README.md

 # Event-Extraction

-Implementation of event extraction in ["Event2Mind: Commonsense Inference on Events, Intents, and Reactions"](https://arxiv.org/pdf/1706.01331.pdf)
+Implementation of event extraction in ["Event Representations for Automated Story Generation with Deep Neural Nets"](https://arxiv.org/pdf/1706.01331.pdf)
 ```
 Following Pichotta and Mooney (2016a), we developed a
 4-tuple event representation (s, v, o, m) where v is a verb, s